A year of British garden wildlife

 Gardens provide a huge range of habitats, giving shelter and food to a wealth of British wildlife that you may not realise is literally on your doorstep.

-Over the last year a team from the Museum's Angela Marmont Centre for UK Biodiversity, including trainees from our Identification Trainers for the Future project, have been searching for wildlife in a set of gardens in Welwyn Garden City.
-They were ably assisted by Chris Packham and accompanied by a film crew for BBC4.
+Over the course of a year, a team from the Museum's Angela Marmont Centre for UK Biodiversity, including trainees from our Identification Trainers for the Future project, searched for wildlife in a set of gardens in Welwyn Garden City.
+They were ably assisted by Chris Packham and accompanied by a film crew for BBC Four.

 If you want to start looking for some of these garden inhabitants yourself, here are some of our favourites that you could spot throughout the year.

 This bright orange-yellow lichen is one of the foliose, or leafy lichens.
 It is widely distributed and pollution-tolerant, meaning it has adapted to growing on walls and roof tiles in urban environments.

 Lichens are a fascinating group of organisms, being a symbiotic combination of fungus and algae.
 A fungal body creates the architecture on which algae grow.
 The algae use sunlight to produce essential nutrients via photosynthesis to support both the algae and fungal body.